cloud-and-smart-labs/pi-system-service/README.md

-# Raspberry Pi Services for Sensing and Sctuation
+# Raspberry Pi - Services for Sensing and Actuation
 ---
 ## Setup
 ---